cricanr/git-twitter-mashup/README.md

 - Could introduce logback and print messages this way, instead of using println statements
 - Mashup could refactore and return RepositoryTweetsSummary so that it could in the future easily used in another context where for example we put on a website the results instead of println statements
+- make mocking work fine for currently ignored test (unfortunately I did not manage to finish this in time) "call parseResponse once"